 Under this alternative, the project would disturb a greater amount of land and would, therefore, require a larger volume of water to support construction activities, such as dust suppression and grading.
 As described in Section D.12.3.3 for the proposed ESJ Gen-Tie Project, water used during construction is expected to be obtained from an off-site groundwater well owned by the Jacumba Community Services District located on the western edge of the Community of Jacumba, approximately 4.5 miles west of the project site.
 Water use would be temporary.
 The increased water supply needed to install the transmission line underground is not expected to significantly increase the required production rate from the well during construction.
-Therefore, impacts associated with use of the local groundwater would not deplete local water supplies, and impacts would be less than significant (Class III).
+Therefore, impacts associated with use of the local groundwater would not deplete local water supplies, and impacts would not be adverse under NEPA and would be less than significant under CEQA (Class III).

-Under this alternative, depletion of local water supplied during O&M of the proposed ESJ Gen-Tie Project would not change, would not be adverse, and under CEQA would, therefore, be considered less than significant (Class III).
+Under this alternative, depletion of local water supplied during O&M of the proposed ESJ Gen-Tie Project would not change, would not be adverse under NEPA, and under CEQA would, therefore, be considered less than significant (Class III).

 Impact HYD-5: Under this alternative, the project would not result in an increase in impervious areas.
 By moving the aboveground transmission lines underground, the project would result in a slightly reduced amount of impervious areas that would otherwise be associated with concrete pads used for the transmission towers.
 Trenching and recompacting soils along the transmission line, where undergrounding would occur, may slightly increase these soils' imperviousness.

-However, with implementation of Mitigation Measure HYD-4, which would include measures such as re-tilling compacted soils and replanting with native vegetation, impacts associated with this alternative would be adverse but mitigated and under CEQA would be less than significant with mitigation implemented (Class II).
+However, with implementation of Mitigation Measure HYD-4, which would include measures such as re-tilling compacted soils and replanting with native vegetation, impacts associated with this alternative would be adverse under NEPA but mitigated and under CEQA would be less than significant with mitigation implemented (Class II).

 Impact HYD-6: Under this alternative, the project would not impact any water features and would not be located in a flood plain.
 Under this alternative, the project would include fewer aboveground features.
 The project under this alternative would add fewer impervious surfaces, but it would temporarily disrupt a larger surface area during trenching along the ROW to install the transmission line.
 Trenching would increase the possibility of erosion during a storm event that could cause adverse impacts.
-Therefore, under this alternative, impacts associated with flooding resulting from the proposed ESJ Gen-Tie Project would be mitigated with implementation of Mitigation Measures HYD-1 and HYD-4.
+Therefore, under this alternative, impacts associated with flooding resulting from the proposed ESJ Gen-Tie Project would be adverse but mitigated under NEPA. with implementation of Mitigation Measures HYD-1 and HYD-4 have been provided.

 For this alternative, under CEQA, impacts would be significant but would be mitigated to a level that is considered less than significant (Class II).

-Impact HYD-7: Impacts associated with this alternative are expected to be the same as described in Section D.12.3.3 for the proposed ESJ Gen-Tie Project; impacts would be adverse and would be mitigated with implementation of Mitigation Measures HAZ-5a and HAZ-5b.
+Impact HYD-7: Impacts associated with this alternative are expected to be the same as described in Section D.12.3.3 for the proposed ESJ Gen-Tie Project; impacts would be adverse but mitigated under NEPA. and would be mitigated with implementation of Mitigation Measures HAZ-5a and HAZ-5b have been provided.
 For this alternative, under CEQA, impacts would be significant but would be mitigated to a level that is considered less than significant (Class II).